 Let’s think about your job for a moment.
 Most go to work for one reason, to earn money.
 Money leads to security.
 It provides you shelter, it keeps your family safe, it provides food for you all.
 Before money and jobs and the like, this was all much more primal.
 You secured your family by physically protecting them.
 You hunted for food and you built shelters.
 Now, this is all handled for most by getting money.
 We don’t need to hunt or build huts for ourselves, we buy all of those things.
-If we extrapolate that, and take a look at Maslow’s hierarchy of needs again, we see the most core motivations for humans are physiological needs and safety/security.
+If we extrapolate that and take a look at Maslow’s hierarchy of needs again, we see the most base motivations for humans are physiological needs and safety/security.

-Having just shown that in this day and age, money is what provides the majority of security (including food) for most, it stands to reason that money is actually now one of our most core needs.
-I am not talking about begin rich – rather having enough to guarantee physiological needs and safety.
+Having just shown that in this day and age, money is what provides the majority of security (including food) for most, it stands to reason that money is actually now one of our most base needs.
+I am not talking about being rich – rather having enough to guarantee physiological needs and safety.

 Many people enjoy their job, which is great.
 But even those who say “I would work here if they didn’t pay me” are generally talking bollocks.
 You need to survive and in our world work gives you that opportunity.